Griswold Manufacturing

-Griswold Manufacturing (/ˈgrɪzwɔːld, -wəld/) was an American manufacturer of cast iron kitchen products founded in Erie, Pennsylvania, in business from 1865 through 1957.
+Griswold Manufacturing (/ˈgrɪzwɔːld, -wəld/) was an American manufacturer of cast-iron kitchen products founded in Erie, Pennsylvania, in business from 1865 through 1957.
 For many years the company had a world-wide reputation for high-quality cast-iron cookware.
-Today, Griswold pieces are collectors' items.
+Today, Griswold pieces are collector's items.

 Early years

 The Seldon-Griswold Manufacturing Company was founded in Erie, Pennsylvania, in 1865 by Matthew Griswold (born 6 June 1833) and his cousins, the brothers J.C. and Samuel Selden.

 The company made separable butt hinges and other light hardware products at a building called the "Butt Factory" beside the Erie Extension Canal.

 Other products were stovepipe dampers, thimbles, and other stove furniture.